johnbarraza/koreader-notion-sync/README.md

 **NotionSync** is a powerful plugin for **KOReader** that automatically synchronizes your book highlights and notes directly to a **Notion database**.

 🚀 **This Fork's Special Powers**: Unlike the original, this version automatically extracts and syncs rich book metadata including **Authors, ISBN, Reading Progress (%), Language, Page Count, and Start Date**.
-It also features a "bulletproof" sync engine that adapts to your Notion database schema (so it won't crash if you set "Pages" as text instead of a number).

 ---